 There are two Teaching and Learning Award schemes, Teaching Excellence Awards and Awards for Outstanding Contribution to Student Learning.
 Both schemes are tiered, with awards at college and university level.
 The schemes run biennially with the next iteration scheduled for 2020.

 From time to time internal and or external funding becomes available to support innovation and enhancement in teaching and learning activities.
 The funding may be directed towards small seed-funding grant schemes or more significant grants to support intra or inter institutional initiatives.
 The call for applications for Learning Enhancement Projects closed on 7th January 2020.

 We liaise with the National Forum for the Enhancement of Teaching and Learning on behalf of the University and promote and support engagement in their funding calls as they arise.

 The Fellowships in Teaching & Academic Development are part of an institutional development structure to encourage greater numbers of faculty to focus on advancing university-wide enhancement in teaching and learning through strategic policy/practice-based research.
 The fellowships offer a mechanism to reward individuals for these contributions.
 Fellows are selected through a competitive process, generally on a cycle of every 2-3 years.

 The UCD Teaching and Learning Community is for sharing and discussing any information relating to Teaching and Learning.
 There are over 400 members of faculty and staff from across the University.
 There is no replacement for face-to-face networking, sharing and discussion opportunities, which we hope will arise from this online community, however, there is value in information sharing and conversation across a large group of people with diverse areas of expertise with the touch of a few keystrokes.
 The community is private to UCD.

 Already a member?
 Click here to access the UCD Teaching and Learning Community.
-You need to be logged into UCD Connect in order to access the community.
+You need to be logged into UCD Google Apps in order to access the community.